 Related Read: Learn how ClearFeed helps manage customer expectations with Automated OOO replies

 - Bi-directional integration with other support and engineering tools.
-You can enable a bi-directional integration with your Slack workspace and other ticketing systems (Zendesk, Freshdesk, etc.), CRMs (Salesforce, Hubspot, etc.), and engineering tools (Jira, Github, etc.) to synchronize data exchange and improve cross-functional collaboration.
+You can enable a bi-directional integration with your Slack workspace and other ticketing systems (Zendesk, Freshdesk, etc.), CRMs (Salesforce, HubSpot, etc.), and engineering tools (Jira, GitHub, etc.) to synchronize data exchange and improve cross-functional collaboration.

 Interested in discovering how ClearFeed can improve your customer help service by using Slack for help requests and growing your support team?
 We're just one phone call away, ready to help you make this change.

-1. How to manage Ticket Routing and SLAs directly within Slack?
+1. How To Manage Ticket Routing and SLAs Directly Within Slack?

 Some of the standard practices for this: